 Important: Guides that are longer than 7 or 8 steps can have completion rates lower than 20%.

 If you give too much information on any tour, your users will soon forget about them.
 Or, they get bored before the finish line and lose interest in the experience created.

 To avoid that:

-Hint💡: Keep an eye on any active guide's Step Analytics to check whether it has a particular step making people leave the tour.
-Then, change and shorten your guide to that particular step number.
+Tip: Keep an eye on any active guide's Step Analytics to check whether it has a particular step making people leave the tour.
+Then, change and shorten your Guide to that particular step number.